 Small concrete patios can be an awesome way to make use of an otherwise empty or awkward space.
 Check out these images to get an idea of how you can make a small patio work for you in your yard.

 2. Combining Concrete and Wood

 While concrete is a great material for creating outdoor living spaces and walkways, it tends to lack an inviting nature.
 Whether it’s due to the rough material or the cold color, sometimes these patios just lack something.

 Bringing some warmth into a concrete patio space with some wood materials, fencing, benches, or other accents is a great way to make a cold concrete space feel a little more relaxing and casual.
 A stained wooden bench can provide contrast against a gray patio, making the chair pop while also toning down the frigid personality concrete often has.

 There are a lot of ways to integrate some wood into your patio design.
 You can create built-in benches, buy wooden furniture, build pergolas overhead, or butt the patio up to a wooden structure like a house or fence.
 Consider some of the ideas below while keeping your patio area in mind, and see if a wooden accent would be possible for you.

-3. Concrete Garden Patio Ideas
+3. Patio Ideas for a Natural Oasis

 One of the best ways to liven up a concrete patio is by using plants and garden beds.
 These green spaces not only contrast the concrete but also provide a relaxing environment for you to take in the fresh air.
 There are few better ways to burn some daylight than with a good book in the garden.